 Closest gate: C27

 Little Man has steadily become the biggest frozen dairy force in the Mile High City.
-So, it’s only fitting that the dessert empire erected its latest location at the airport.
-Its recent opening caused a fuss not only for the availability of its prized, trademark flavors -- like Salted Oreo and Purple Cow -- and ice cream “sammies,” but most of all for its boozy milkshakes.
-Flavors like Whiskey Apple Pie, and the conspiracy-friendly Illuminati, will satisfy your sweet tooth and help calm any nerves about to encounter DIA’s notorious turbulence.
+So, it’s only fitting that the dessert empire erected a location at the airport.
+Its opening caused a fuss not only for the availability of its prized, trademark flavors like Salted Oreo and Purple Cow but also for its ice cream “sammies” and heavenly milkshakes.

-For years, there has only been one answer to the question: what's the best restaurant at DIA?
-Root Down has been the answer.
 When the Edible Beats group decided to open a sister restaurant to its hyper-popular Highland spot in 2013, it wasn’t immediately clear whether or not the airport venture would pay off.
-It did, of course, and years later, it’s still tough to top Root Down’s craft cocktails, tap list, and singular takes on farm-to-table cuisine.
+It did, of course, and years later, it’s still tough to top Root Down’s craft cocktails, tap list, and singular take on farm-to-table cuisine.
 Find a well-rounded selection of apps, entrees, and desserts available daily for breakfast, lunch, and dinner, with most (if not all) offerings being especially health-forward or dietary-needs-friendly.

 Sign up here for our daily Denver email and be the first to get all the food/drink/fun in town.